White-Devil-SD/Placement-Database/README.md

 # Placement-Database
-Node Js
+This project is built using Node Js
-This is a miniproject of Placement Management  Which is done using Node.js and it is Relational Database.
+This is a miniproject of Placement Management it is Relational Database.